-- 8. Always submit work in a professional form.
+- 10. Always submit work in a professional form.
 Neatness, clarity, and completeness count.
 If submitted work is not legible, you may not receive full credit.
 Please review before and after submitting.
-It is your responsibility to make sure the submission is complete. - 9.
-Late assignments will not be accepted.
-If you know in advance that you must miss a homework due date or lab, send the relevant Instructors/TA/TFs an e-mail to make arrangements.
-We expect students to be professional by attending class and submitting assignments on time. - 10.
+It is your responsibility to make sure the submission is complete. - 11.
+Late submissions will not be accepted.
+If you know in advance that you must miss a homework due date or lab for a legitimate reason, send the relevant Instructors/TA/TFs an e-mail to make an exception and special arrangements.
+We expect students to be professional by attending class and submitting assignments on time.
+Students who were impacted by the Boulder County fires (on 30 Dec 2021) please contact a teaching team member or Professor ahead of time to let us know of any accommodations or extensions needed. - 12.
 Collaboration is permitted on homework.
 This means you may discuss the means and methods for solving problems even compare answers, but you are not free to copy someone's assignment.
 The work that you turn in must be your own--copying is not allowed for any assignments.
-Collaboration on quizzes and exams, or using another student's work or allowing another student to use your work is academic misconduct. - 11.
+Collaboration on quizzes and exams, or using another student's work or allowing another student to use your work is academic misconduct. - 13.
 This class is not graded on a curve; there are absolute expectations of performance.
 However, we reserve the right to normalize and adjust the class grades based on the highest performance in the class.
 This process will not lower a person's grade.